ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script prints the groups the current user is in
 ##3-new-owner
 This script changes the owner of file hello to betty
+##4-empty
+This script creates an empty file called hello